-You and your partner must give notice at the Register Office in the district that you’ve both lived in for at least seven consecutive nights.
+You and your partner must give notice at the Register Office in the district that you’ve both lived in for at least seven clear days.

 You must give notice at least 28 days before you get married or enter a civil partnership.

 Foreign citizens might have to give up to 70 days’ notice.
 To find out how much notice you might need to give, call us on 01202 633744.

 Appointments are made on Stopfords appointment booking service.
 Find out how your data is used.

 You can also book by calling 01202 633744.